wjabbour/guardian-web-client/README.md

 Now we need to make it so that we manage the DNS in AWS rather than in GoDaddy.

 Sign into the AWS console as a root user (Louis Budbill has the sign-in information), type Route 53 in the search bar, create a hosted zone.
 The hosted zone name needs to be the exact name of your domain.
-For example, if you purchase the domain "gpstivers.com" then you need to create a hosted zone and set its name to "gpstivers.com".
+For example, if you purchase the domain `gpstivers.com` then you need to create a hosted zone and set its name to `gpstivers.com`.
 Make sure the hosted zone is a public hosted zone.

 A hosted zone is a container for DNS records.
 Find the DNS record in your zone with type "NS".
 GoDaddy will need to know the values for this record.

 Sign into GoDaddy and find the domain that you just purchased.
 GoDaddy's website may change over time so I won't list the exact steps, but you need to find the DNS settings for the domain.
 Once you are viewing the DNS settings for the domain, navigate to the DNS settings for the Nameservers.
 Click "Change Nameservers".
 Click "I'll use my own nameservers".
-Here is where we will paste the nameserver values from our DNS record in Route 53.
+Here is where we will paste the nameserver values from our DNS `NS` record in Route 53.
 The Route 53 record contains four nameserver values and we will need to enter all four here.
 Be sure to omit the trailing period character from each of the four nameserver values as you paste them into GoDaddy.

 We have now completed the process of transferring DNS management from GoDaddy to AWS.

 ### Setup S3

 Now we need to create an S3 bucket.
 Type S3 in the search bar in your AWS console.
 Click "create bucket".
 The S3 bucket name needs to be the exact name of your domain.
-For example, if you purchase the domain "gpstivers.com" then you need to create an S3 bucket and set its name to "gpstivers.com".
+For example, if you purchase the domain `gpstivers.com` then you need to create an S3 bucket and set its name to `gpstivers.com`.

 Uncheck the box that indicates this S3 bucket should block all public access.
 Check the acknowledgement box that you are aware this is making your S3 bucket public.